The Basic Principles of Chemistry

 General entry requirements and Biology 2, Physics 1a/1b1+1b2, Chemistry 2, Mathematics 4 or Biology B, Physics A, Chemistry B, Mathematics D

-- Account for electronic structure in atoms and the theoretical background to the periodic table, and relate these to the properties of elements
+- Account for electronic structure in atoms and the theoretical background to the periodic table, as well as different types of chemical bonds.

-- Account for the meaning of commonly encountered values and concepts in stoichiometry, equilibria, basic thermodynamics and basic reaction kinetics, as well as and carry out calculations within these fields
+- Account for the meaning of commonly encountered values and concepts in reaction kinetics and carry out calculations in basic kinetics.

 - Carry out relatively basic laboratory work in a correct and safe manner, carry out simple risk and safety analyses, as well as document laboratory work in a laboratory journal in a scientifically correct manner.